robsterlini/middleplate/README.md

 ## Contributors and origin

 Middleplate is built on the [Fueled boilerplate](https://github.com/fueled/fueled-boilerplate).
+Find out more about Fueled at [fueled.com](http://fueled.com "Visit the Fueled website").